-For this specific conversation, we’re talking about event marketing in the context of promoting an actual event (versus marketing of a brand, service or product through promotional events).
-Client Success Manager Erin Schleicher from AmpliPhi has become experienced in the field of all things event marketing and Facebook audiences.
-A recent interview with Erin will teach you more about promoting your events, business and how to use audiences to target those you want to see your marketing efforts.
+Client Success Manager Erin Schleicher has become experienced in the field of all things event marketing and Facebook audiences.
+A recent interview with Erin will teach you more about event marketing on social media: Promoting your events, business and how to use audiences to target those you want to see your marketing efforts.

 You can create Facebook Custom Audiences using existing audiences from lists, website visits, social engagement and/or demographics you define, such as location, age, gender, interests, behaviors, etc.

 Lookalike audiences are created from a source audience (a custom audience of at least 100 people, previously made by you).
 Facebook finds new people with similar qualities (like demographics or interests) to your source audience and make a new “lookalike” audience for you.
 People from your initial source audience will not be included in the lookalike audience (unless you use a pixel as your source).

 How can you ensure audiences are going to work?

 You can never ensure that an audience will work, but as long as you are doing thorough customer research, testing various types of audiences, putting out high quality content, and consistently monitor your ads – you’re on the right track!

 What are some sources you can use to create audiences for events?

 - People who have engaged with your social media

 What sources should you not target?